wpengine/hwptoolkit/plugins/wpgraphql-logging/docs/Events.md

 This is achieved in the following classes under `src/Events/`:

 - **Events** - List of events the plugin hooks into for WPGraphQL
-- **EventManager** - An event manager which creates a pub/sub pattern to allow users to subscribe/publish events and also transform context or level for the current event
+- **Event_Manager** - An event manager which creates a pub/sub pattern to allow users to subscribe/publish events and also transform context or level for the current event
-- **QueryEventLifecycle** - The service that puts this all together and creates the logic and logs the data into the LoggerService (Monolog logger)
+- **Query_Event_Lifecycle** - The service that puts this all together and creates the logic and logs the data into the Logger_Service (Monolog logger)

 > **Note**: If we are missing anything from this event system, please feel free to create an issue or contribute.